hhvm/user-documentation/guides/hack/00-overview/04-collections.md

-### Bringing Collections, Enums, and Shapes to PHP

-Collections, Shapes, and Enums together encapsulate a number of features from other languages that have long been desired in PHP, and in Hack you can use them all.
+[Collections](/hack/collections/introduction), [shapes](/hack/shapes/introduction), and [enums](/hack/enums/introduction) together encapsulate a number of features from other languages that have long been desired in PHP, and in Hack you can use them all.

-#### What are Collections?
+## What are Collections?

 When you're developing PHP code, you have one choice for storing a collection of data - arrays.
 The problem with arrays is that they are very ambiguous about indexing and traversal, and they don't provide enough code clarity for other developers to modify existing work.